maruffhasan/todo-app/README.md

 ## ✨ Features

 ### ✅ User Features
-- Register and login (session-based authentication)
+- Register and login (via **Basic Authentication**)
 - Add, view, update, and delete TODO items
 - Each user has their own isolated task list

 ### 🔐 Admin Features
-- Admin login via separate panel
+- Admin login via a separate panel
-- View all registered users and can delete user (more management features can be added)
+- View and delete all registered users
-- Signup button is disabled for admin panel to indicate restriction
+- Signup button is disabled in admin panel to indicate restricted access

+---

+## 🔐 Authentication

+This app uses **HTTP Basic Authentication**:
+- Username and password are sent with every request via the `Authorization` header.
+- No server-side session is created (stateless).
+- Make sure to serve the app over **HTTPS** in production to secure credentials.

 ---